coderanger/coderanger.net/content/posts/chef-webui.md

 Chef Software has committed to maintaining security fixes on the current web interface through the life cycle of Chef Server 12.
-No feature development is planned, and bugs only being fixed in a "best effort" fashion.
+No feature development is planned, and bugs are only being fixed in a "best effort" fashion.
 To the best of my knowledge, Chef Software will not provide official support for the Open Source web interface any longer.
 At some future point, likely Chef Server 12, the Open Source web interface will be removed from Chef Server omnibus